Frequently Asked Questions

 Research.
 Ask trusted friends, family and colleagues whether they know someone they can personally recommend.
 If not, consider the subjects you want to discuss and do some searching on verified coach directories, on LinkedIn and some keyword searches to draw up a short list of suitable coaches.
 Check whether the coach holds certification and qualifications, read reviews and testimonials from previous clients.
 And when you are ready, make contact with a few coaches and ask questions.
 Most coaches will offer you a free discovery call for you both to find out more before agreeing to begin any coaching sessions.

-Can I try some coaching it out before committing to a long programme?
+Can I try some coaching out before committing to a long programme?

 Many coaches offer packages of a minimum 6 x coaching sessions.
 I recognise that this represents a financial and time investment, and you may currently be unsure about the benefits you’ll get out of it.
 I do currently offer pay-as-you-go coaching sessions.